 Learning aims and outcomes

-- Investigate the different ways in which William the Conqueror secured the conquest
+- Investigate the different ways in which William I secured the conquest

-- Describe and explain how William used different methods to consolidate Norman control of England
+- Describe and explain the different ways castles helped to consolidate Norman control of England

 - Information required for the task can be found in the accompanying Teachers Notes on Castles and the Norman Invasion